The Air Force Museum of New Zealand is located at 45 Harvard Ave, Wigram, Christchurch

 Coming to an event at Air Force Museum?

-Open daily and located just off the Atrium, The Tuck Shop Café provides great coffee with a daily selection of fresh cabinet food and a bistro menu.
+Open daily and located just off the Atrium, Contact Café provides great coffee with a daily selection of fresh cabinet food and a bistro menu.

-Offering free Wi-Fi and an array of comfortable spaces, including plenty of space for prams and wheelchairs, the Tuck Shop Café is ideal for a relaxing break during your Museum visit, business lunches, ‘mums and bubs’ coffee groups or just a social catch-up.
+Offering free Wi-Fi and an array of comfortable spaces, including plenty of space for prams and wheelchairs, Contact Café is ideal for a relaxing break during your Museum visit, business lunches, ‘mums and bubs’ coffee groups or just a social catch-up.

 Planning an event?